stridecolossus/JOVE/doc/blog/part 2 - triangle demo/swap.chain.md

 }
 ```

-The attachment references are a simple transient local class:
+The attachment reference is a simple transient local class:

 ```java
 private class Reference {